-‘Deadliest Catch’ Update: Three Weddings, A Baby And A Funeral
+‘Deadliest Catch’ Update: Three Weddings, A Baby, And A Funeral

 For months, the F/V Northwestern greenhorn, Clark Pederson, tried to impress his surly Captain, Sig Hansen, who just happened to be his girlfriend’s father.

 One of the most endearing moments in Season 13 was when Clark bravely asked Sig for Mandy’s hand in marriage.
-So, while technically, Mandy and Clark’s wedding ccurred during the off season, yet, the Deadliest Catch did air some short vignettes of the couple’s beautiful wedding on the Season 13 finale episode.
+So, while technically, Mandy and Clark’s wedding occurred during the offseason, yet, Deadliest Catch did air some short vignettes of the couple’s beautiful wedding on the Season 13 finale episode.

 The Norwegian-style wedding took place in front of the F/V Northwestern, which was docked in Seattle, at the Pacific Shipyard.